Need to talk? Call 1800 882 436.

 How long does IVF take?

 IVF takes time.
-When you are first considering it, you will need to talk to your doctor and get a referral to an IVF clinic or fertility specialist.
+When you are first considering IVF, you will need to talk to your doctor and get a referral to an IVF clinic or fertility specialist.

 What are the risks of IVF?

-It's important to remember that with IVF there is a risk of not getting pregnant, which can be upsetting and emotionally painful.
+It's important to remember that there is a risk of not getting pregnant with IVF.
+This can be upsetting and emotionally painful.

-The risk of complications will depend on your own situation.
-You should discuss the risks and benefits of having IVF with your doctor or fertility clinic before you start treatment.
+The risk of complications will depend on your situation.
+Discuss the risks and benefits of having IVF with your doctor or fertility clinic before you start treatment.

 How can I cope if having IVF makes me stressed and emotional?

-Many couples are not successful in their first IVF cycle — you may need a few cycles of treatment, and some couples do not become pregnant at all.
+Many couples are not successful in their first IVF cycle.
+You may need multiple cycles of treatment, and some couples do not become pregnant at all.

 This can be an emotional process, especially if you have already been trying to have a baby for a few years.
 You or your partner may also be receiving hormone medications that can affect your mood, potentially impacting on your emotional and sexual relationship.

-You will be offered counselling before you begin treatment.
+You may be offered counselling before you start IVF treatment.
 You should also consider ongoing counselling to help cope with any emotional or relationship issues that you or your partner may experience.

 Joining a fertility support group can also help you cope with any challenges you may experience during IVF treatment.